aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 else:
     raise RuntimeError("Postgres credentials not found")
 ```
-Once the Postgres credentials are acquired fro a JSON file, the following step involves establishing a connection to the database with the `psycopg2` package:
+Once the Postgres credentials are acquired from a JSON file, the following step involves establishing a connection to the database with the `psycopg2` package:

 ```python
 conn = psycopg2.connect(**pg_credentials)